Opeoluwa-Shodipe/Scientific-Writing/Term paper 2.md

-# CBG 819 Term Paper on the Application of Artificial Intelligence and Machine Learning in Genomic Data Analysis
+# Application of Artificial Intelligence and Machine Learning in Genomic Data Analysis

 ---